top of page

 She has also collaborated with The Public Theater, 24 Hour Plays, Moxie Arts, Fire This Time Festival, 48 Hours... in Harlem, Dixon Place, Irondale, The Anthropologists, New Ohio Theatre, Keen Company, Wild Project, BUFU, and more.

 Marissa is a proud member of The Dramatists Guild.
-She currently serves as Literary Manager at The Workshop Theater, has taught at Brooklyn College, and has guest lectured at Brooklyn College, NYU, and Hunter College.
+She served as Literary Manager at The Workshop Theater from 2022-2025, has taught at Brooklyn College, and has guest lectured at Brooklyn College, NYU, Hunter College and The Windward School.

 She graduated with her MFA in Playwriting from Brooklyn College, studying under Haruna Lee, Dennis A. Allen II, and Elana Greenfield.
-She also has her BFA in Drama and BA in Journalism from NYU. marissajoycestamps.com @marissajoycestamps
+She received her BFA in Drama and BA in Journalism from NYU. marissajoycestamps.com @marissajoycestamps

 Marissa also really likes dark chocolate, hiking, bodies of water, rollercoasters, spaghetti westerns, the 49ers, and Rockaway Beach sunsets.
 She will own a cacao farm one day.